brendobrendo/monkey_kingdom/monkey-decision-making-model.md

 Each monkey maintains an **internal physical state** that influences its capabilities and decision-making:

 ### **Physical State Variables**
-- **Strength/Weight** – Determines combat effectiveness and dominance.
+- **Strength/Weight** – Represents both the monkey’s physical **size and muscular capability**.
+A heavier monkey is also a stronger monkey, simplifying the world while still maintaining a useful generalization.
+This directly influences **combat effectiveness**, dominance in social hierarchies, and the ability to carry objects or traverse difficult terrain.
-- **Restedness** – Affects energy levels and ability to engage in long-term activities.
+- **Restedness** – The monkey’s **energy level**.
+A well-rested monkey can fight more effectively, socialize with ease, and assert itself in the dominance hierarchy.
+Low restedness leads to sluggish reactions and reduced ability to maintain or improve status.
-- **Nourishment** – Hunger level, influencing food-seeking behaviors.
+- **Nourishment** – The monkey’s **hunger level**.
+A well-fed monkey is more capable of engaging in fights, social interactions, and competing for dominance.
+A hungry monkey will prioritize food-seeking over social climbing or combat.
-- **Hydration Level** – Water needs, driving the search for nearby water sources.
+- **Hydration Level** – Represents the monkey’s **need for water**.
+A well-hydrated monkey is better able to engage in fights and social activities, while a dehydrated monkey may struggle to compete and focus on securing water.
 - **Internal Temperature** – Regulates behavior in extreme heat or cold conditions.

 ## **3️⃣ Belief Systems & Perception**